olssonm/swish-php/README.md

 ### Payments and Refunds

-Always when using the client, use the Payment and Refund-classes even if just an ID is needed for the endpoint, i.e:
+Always when using the client, use the Payment and Refund-classes even if only the ID is needed for the endpoint, i.e:

 ``` php
 $payment = $client->get(Payment(['id' => '5D59DA1B1632424E874DDB219AD54597']));
 ```

-### IDs/UUIDs
+### Regarding IDs/UUIDs

 This package uses the v2 of the Swish API where a UUID is set by the merchant.
 This package handles all these aspects automatically as needed, you may however choose to manually set the ID/instructionUUID (either in Swish's own format, or a default v4-format):